Portrait

 EMNLP Findings (2023)

-an earlier iteration of this work appeared in the Proceedings of the First Workshop on Theory of Mind in Communicating Agents @ ICML 2023
+An earlier iteration of this work appeared at the First Workshop on Theory of Mind in Communicating Agents @ ICML 2023

 ACCoRD: A Multi-Document Approach to Generating Diverse Descriptions of Scientific Concepts